olegv142/esp32-ble-uart-mx/README.md

 # esp32-ble
 The collection of useful ESP32 BLE projects for Arduino targeting telemetry / monitoring applications.
 The main goals were testing various scenarios of using BLE stack in order to reveal its limitations and find workarounds.
-To avoid reading details go ahead to the [conclusion](#conclusion).

 ## Simple receiver / transmitter examples
 The **ble_receiver** / **ble_transmitter** are examples of creating one way communication channel with automatic re-connection.
 The code also illustrates using watchdog for improved reliability and maximizing transmission power for extending range.